couchbaselabs/CouchChat-iOS/README.md

 CouchChat is a multi-user messaging app, essentially a primitive clone of the iOS Messages app.
 It illustrates how you can use Couchbase Lite in your mobile apps to share data across devices and among users.
 If you familiarize yourself with this code, you'll be ready to write your own multi-user interactive data driven applications on iOS.

+There is a [tour of the data model](https://github.com/couchbaselabs/CouchChat-iOS/wiki/Chat-App-Data-Model) on the wiki.

 ## Architecture

 There are three main components to the system: